-On 6-7 October 2022, the European General Studies programme and the Department of EU International Relations and Diplomacy Studies at the College of Europe, Bruges campus, will organise an international conference to discuss the role of foresight in the European Union.
+On 6-7 October 2022, the European General Studies programme and the Department of EU International Relations and Diplomacy Studies at the College of Europe, Bruges campus, organised an international conference to discuss the role of foresight in the European Union.
 Fuelled by rapid technological and geopolitical changes, and in particular the realisation about its own lack of preparedness exposed by a number of crises, such as the Covid-19 pandemic, the EU has recently (re-)discovered the importance of foresight for its work across a multitude of policy domains.

 The conference consisted of two parts.
 In the afternoon of 6 October 2022, a panel and a roundtable, organised by the European General Studies programme, was dedicated to the institutionalization and professionalization of foresight in the EU.
 The panel brought together experts offering historical and sociological perspectives on how foresight became part of the EU’s institutional structure, which actors drive the foresight agenda and how they do this.
 It was followed by a roundtable debate on the contemporary practice of foresight.
 Policy-makers from the European Commission and the European Parliament shared their insights on the usefulness and limitations of foresight in the context of their work.